WHAT IS FGM?

 HOW FAR REACHING IS FGM?

-According to WHO, more than 200 million girls and women whom are alive today have been cut in 30 countries in Africa, the Middle East and Asia where FGM is concentrated.
+According to WHO, more than 200 million girls and women who are alive today have been cut in 30 countries in Africa, the Middle East and Asia where FGM is concentrated.
 Recent research shows that FGM is a global issue practised on all continents except Antarctica.

 In Australia 200,000 women and girls have been affected by FGM and 11 girls a day are at risk of FGM.